teresa-chow/42-hackathon-sogrape/README.md

 1. Start XAMPP

    - Launch XAMPP Control Panel;
-   - Click "Start" next to Apache.
+   - Click <kbd>Start</kbd> next to Apache.

-2. Run an SQL server instance and use our 'mydb_wine.sql' file This will ensure you are connected to a database that our program is compatible with.
-It can also run on any web server/host.
+2. Run an SQL server instance and use our `mydb_wine.sql` file – _this will ensure you are connected to a database that our program is compatible with.
+It can also run on any web server/host._

-4. Access your PHP website
+3. Access your PHP website

    - Ensure XAMPP is running;
-   - Click "Admin" button to acces the root/index of our website.
+   - Click <kbd>Admin</kbd> button to acces the root/index of our website.

-5. Run the Python code
+4. Run the Python code

    - Open a terminal/command prompt;
    - Navigate to your project directory;
-   - Execute your Python script using the following command:
+   - Execute your Python script using the following command

       ```bash
       python main.py
       ```

-6. Refresh the dashboard using the button
-    All the data of the SQL will appear.
+5. Refresh the dashboard using the button – _all the data of the SQL will appear_

 ___